Serrowxd/Crypto_Graph/README.md

 ### Known Bugs

-- Hitting enter on the account creation or login screens will not automatically trigger the submission.
-- Light theme button text is broken.
 - Logging out via anywhere but the homescreen does not reroute the user to the landing page, it will reroute once you hit any link or reload the page.
 - Theme does not persist when logging into secondary accounts.
 - Props are not passed to account page on reload?